pghalliday/grunt-mocha-test/README.md

     mochaTest: {
       test: {
         options: {
-          reporter: 'spec'
+          reporter: 'spec',
+          // Require blanket wrapper here to instrument other required
+          // files on the fly.
+          //
+          // NB.
+We cannot require blanket directly as it
+          // detects that we are not running mocha cli and loads differently.
+          //
+          // NNB.
+As mocha is 'clever' enough to only run the tests once for
+          // each file the following coverage task does not actually run any
+          // tests which is why the coverage instrumentation has to be done here
+          require: 'coverage/blanket'
         },
         src: ['test/**/*.js']
       },
       coverage: {
         options: {
           reporter: 'html-cov',
-          require: 'blanket', // require blanket to instrument other required files on the fly
-          quiet: true         // use the quiet flag to suppress the mocha console output },
+          // use the quiet flag to suppress the mocha console output
+          quiet: true
+        },
         src: ['test/**/*.js'],
-        dest: 'coverage.html' // specify a destination file to capture the mocha output (the quiet option does not suppress this)
+        // specify a destination file to capture the mocha
+        // output (the quiet option does not suppress this)
+        dest: 'coverage.html'
       }
     }
   });